ASSOCIATE IN SCIENCE DEGREE

 The Health Information Management (HIM) program provides an understanding of the many aspects of the emerging field of healthcare technology and information management.
-HIM professionals are involved in the design, collection, storage, utilization, and transmission of data required to meet the professional, legal, and administrative record-keeping requirements of healthcare delivery systems.
-They also work with clinical, financial, epidemiological, administrative, and coded healthcare and insurance data.
-This associate’s degree program will provide students the skills necessary to enter the job market as a HIM technician.
-This curriculum provides the foundation of a baccalaureate HIM degree and students may choose to transfer to a four-year college, or pursue employment in the field.
-Learn more about this program >
+HIM professionals are involved in the design, collection, storage, utilization, and transmission of data required to meet the professional, legal, financial, and administrative record-keeping requirements of healthcare delivery systems.
+They work with clinical, financial, epidemiological, administrative, and coded healthcare and insurance data.
+This associate’s degree program will provide students the skills necessary to enter the job market as an HIM technician.

 The Middlesex Community College Health Information Management degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Students interested in learning more about program accreditation may visit the CAHIIM website student resources page at https://www.cahiim.org/resources/for-students.

 Graduates of the Health Information Management degree program are eligible to sit for AHIMA Registered Health Information Technician (RHIT®) certification exam.